 Split Leg Pleated Pinafore Apron with Adjustable Crossback Straps.
 No25 Undyed Canvas

 Striking and unusual workwear design, inspired by artists’ smocks and Victorian trade aprons, reimagined for modern artists and makers with a combination of specialist features.
+A fully pleated skirt and split leg design provides generous coverage and comfort particularly when seated at a workbench or potters wheel.
 The apron is made from thick softly draping undyed cotton canvas, which has tiny flecks of cotton seed visible in the weave.
-A fully pleated skirt and split leg design provides generous coverage and comfort particularly when seated at a workbench or potters wheel.
-Adjustable cross back straps ensure a perfect fit whether that’s snug or easy-fit, made from ecru cotton they have decorative lines of black dots along the length.
+Adjustable cross back straps ensure a perfect fit whether that’s snug or easy-fit, choose from ecru cotton with decorative lines of black dots or Royal blue.
 Finally there’s a good size bib pocket and two skirt pockets to stow tools and phone.
-Meticulously designed, skillfully sewn, made-to-last, this apron is highly specialised craftsperson’s workwear.

-KEY FEATURES: Natural undyed cotton canvas heavyweight • Split leg pleated skirt • Adjustable cross back design, straps knotting through loops at the back • 2 skirt pockets & big bib pocket double stitched for strength • Wide size range & good fit • Strongly constructed • Thoroughly researched & tested design • Sustainable small batch making
+KEY FEATURES: Natural undyed cotton canvas - heavyweight • Excellent coverage • Split leg pleated skirt • Adjustable cross back design, straps knotting through loops at the back • 2 skirt pockets & big bib pocket double stitched for strength • Wide size range & good fit • Strongly constructed • Thoroughly researched & tested design • Sustainable making - This apron was NOT made in a factory! • Handmade by Lisa Bennett at 'In The Making - Aprons •

 SIZE: UK8-18 (US6-14).
 MEASUREMENTS: 96cm long bib top to hem, width at waist 79cm, skirt length 67cm from bib waist.
 (Model UK10/12, 5'7"/170cm)